microbiome/OMA/24_clustering.md

                clust.col = "Hclust")
 ```

-In this example, we wanted additional information on the clustering.
-To do so,
-we used the `full` parameter.
-We also computed the dissimilarities with the
-bray distance.
-Finally, the `clust.col` parameter allows us to choose the name
-of the column in the colData (default name is `clusters`).

-Next, we will plot the dendrogram, which is possible since we got the
+We plot the dendrogram, which is possible since we got the
 additional information from the clustering.